-METALS-London copper rises ahead of expected Fed interest rate cut
+METALS-London copper steady ahead of expected Fed interest rate cut

 Most active ShFE tin

-ARBS (Reporting by Mai Nguyen; editing by Richard Pullin)
+ARBS (Reporting by Mai Nguyen; editing by Richard Pullin & Uttaresh.V)